 - 6.12.
-That without prejudice to the above, the Commission may consider following mitigating factors/circumstances: - i.
-The Spectrum Transaction was the first transaction involving transfer of spectrum in the country and considering requirements of prior approval of the DoT and spectrum holding being capped etc., Airtel was of bonafide belief that filing requirement was not attracted.
-Also, spectrum trading is regulated by specific guidelines and these guidelines do not make the provision for filing under the Combination Regulations.
+That without prejudice to the above, the Commission may consider following mitigating factors/circumstances: - Spectrum trading is regulated by specific guidelines and these guidelines do not make the provision for filing under the Combination Regulations.
 Therefore, being a debatable issue, different views and interpretation are possible as to whether the transaction is covered under the provisions of Section 5 and 6 of the Act; - ii.
-There was no malafide intention to evade compliance under the provisions of the Act;
+There was no malafide intention to evade compliance under the provisions of the Act; - iii.

-- iii.
 It has been determined that the Combination did not cause any adverse effect on competition; - iv.
-Airtel has continued to cooperate and comply with the directions of the Commission at all stages; and - v.
-There have been no previous instances where the Commission has found Airtel to be in violation of the provisions relating to Section 5 and 6 of the Act.
+The Acquirers have continued to cooperate and comply with the directions of the Commission at all stages; and - v.
+There have been no previous instances where the Commission has found the Acquirers to be in violation of the provisions relating to Section 5 and 6 of the Act.